ormeiry/The-Way-I-See-JavaScript/data-types/string.md

 // The concat() method returns a new string.
 // The result will be the two strings combined.

-let strOne = 'I was here first!, ';
+let strOne = "I was here first!, ";
-let strTwo = 'I want to be added!';
+let strTwo = "I want to be added!";
 const newStr = strOne.concat(strTwo);

 console.log(newStr); // output: "I was here first!, I want to be added!";